 Data on the location of interconnected surface waters are scarce.
 Better estimates will be available when the SVIHM becomes available to the SVBGSA.
 As a proxy for identifying interconnected surface waters, the following maps show areas where groundwater is mapped within close proximity of the ground surface.
 The general assumption is that water within 20 feet of ground surface is likely connected to the river, however, the Salinas River does not occur in this subbasin.
-Figure 3 shows 2017 groundwater levels between 30 and 50 feet of the ground surface because this was right after drought conditions and groundwater levels were deeper than
+Figure 4 shows 2017 groundwater levels between 40 and 50 feet of the ground surface because this was right after drought conditions and groundwater levels were deeper than 30 feet throughout the Subbasin.

-30 feet throughout the Subbasin.
-Figure 4 shows 2019 groundwater levels within 20 feet of the ground surface.
 The SVHIM and SVOM will allow managers to look more closely at potentially interconnected reaches for targeted field verification.
 The statement of what is significant and unreasonable should address the current rate of surface water depletion which will be first explored using the SVIHM.